VIVITROL® treatment information

 How long do VIVITROL® side effects last?

-As with most medications, the type, severity and range of side effects from VIVITROL® vary from person to person.
+As with most medications, the type, severity, and range of side effects from VIVITROL® vary from person to person.
 Some individuals may find the side effects go away with a day or two, while others may have lingering side effects.
 Your doctor may be able to help you manage these effects.

 What happens if you drink on VIVITROL®?

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), individuals who use naltrexone (VIVITROL®) while drinking alcohol do not face any significant dangers.
-They may see symptoms similar to those of alcohol use, including poor coordination, decreased response time, slower rate of thinking and responding, and a decrease in the urge to drink.
+They may see symptoms similar to those of alcohol use, including poor coordination, decreased response time, slower rates of thinking and responding, and a decrease in the urge to drink.